grzegorznowak/cardano-node-role/README.md

 * ~~A baseline Cardano Node installation~~
 * ~~Full CI/CD~~
 * ~~Integrate CNCLI~~
+* Automate of native tokens minting
+* Automate NFT minting
+* Smart contracts' interfacing
 * More/better provisioning examples
 * Exposition of what would be the result of running this role as a public node
-* Automation of keys management
+* ~~Automation of keys management~~

+Some food for thought, but not really in plans as of now:
-* Research the possibility of Block Producing Node be ephemeral
+* Research the possibility of Block Producing Node to be ephemeral
 * Complete stacking pool implementation

 the above is subject to change or can be refactored into bespoke roles for modularity.